Pouyath/Second_NFT_Market_Place/README.md

 ## Configure environment

 You need to configure your environment variables now.
-Copy `config.env.example` and rename as `config.env`.
 Now provide values for the keys mentioned there.

 ## Build Setup